 Money transfer from one bank to another has become far more convenient with the advent of technologies assisting in a smooth online money transfer from one banking institution to another.
 Systems operating under inter-bank transfer, such as NEFT and RTGS have made lives easier for those who prefer to make monetary transactions without having to physically visit a bank and yet have a secure and smooth transition in making and receiving payments.
 Both NEFT and RTGS are monitored by the Reserve Bank of India.

-RTGS or Real Time Gross Settlement is a system where the funds transfer requests are processed in real time, i.e. as soon as they are received from the remitting bank.
+RTGS or Real-Time Gross Settlement is a system where the funds transfer requests from one savings account to another are processed in real-time, i.e., as soon as they are received from the remitting bank.

 - Unlike in NEFT, the fund transfer instructions under RTGS are processed individually on an order basis.